teamweek-org/teamweek/README.md

 The team replies and those get stored in a database that is searchable by any team member, providing a more transparent way of communicating progress.
-Using hashtags you can filter for the most recent updates for those projects you're interested in, our you can search for a team member updates.
+Using hashtags you can filter for the most recent updates for those projects you're interested in, or you can search for a team member updates.

 ## Implementation